kuo-lab-uchc/HPS/README.md

 Users are required to download and install R but no R package is needed to calculate the healthspan proteomic score (HPS).

 ## Input file
 The input file, as shown in "hps_example_data.csv", should have the first column designated as the ID column, with any arbitrary column name.
 This should be followed by columns containing age and the required proteins.
-The input file may include additional proteins beyond those needed, and the protein column names will be converted to lowercase by the R code "HPS.R".
+The input file may include additional proteins beyond those needed, and the protein column names will be converted to lowercase.

 ## Example
 The R code below shows you how to load the "HPS" function in "HPS.R" to calculate healthspan proteomic scores for five subjects with input data in "hps_example_data.csv".